 Here we offer serious protection for your hoses, cables, wires and pipes from heavy duty vehicle and pedestrian traffic.
 Interlocking pieces and modular varieties allow you to make your covers as long as you want, with as many channels as you need.
-ADA compliant, low profile, non-slip models are all available, for a variety of applications including indoor and outdoor use including construction sites, industrial and commercial settings.
+ADA compliant, low profile, non-slip cable protection models are all available, for a variety of applications including indoor and outdoor use including construction sites, industrial and commercial settings.

 ADA (Americans With Disabilities Act) Compliant